UFC 206: Holloway vs. Pettis: Predictions & Analysis

 A few statistical edges stand out.
 Saggo throws significantly more leather — a 0.8 sig. strike per minute gap.
 Khabilov is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Khabilov has tighter striking defense, making opponents miss more often.

 The Pick: Rustam Khabilov over Jason Saggo.
-We're leaning Khabilov here at 69%, a solid but not overwhelming edge.
-Notably, the betting market has Khabilov at 66% implied while our model sees 69% — a 3-point disagreement that could signal value.
+The model is firm on this one: Khabilov at 77%.
+Notably, the betting market has Khabilov at 66% implied while our model sees 77% — a 11-point disagreement that could signal value.

 Dustin Ortiz vs Zach Makovsky